Kent-Lee/Anomaly-Detection/README.md

     * **Out of Range** is based on the `Min` and `Max` values of a feature in specified time windows in training dataset.

     * **Moving Average** is a fixed size window of observations which slides one record at a time.
-The average of the window is calculated to compare against the value of the record, if the difference is above or below a certain threshold, that record is considered a point anomaly.
+The average of the window is calculated to compare against the value of the record; if the difference is above or below a certain threshold, that record is considered a point anomaly.

 3. train **Hidden Markov Models** to compare the log-likelihoods between training and testing datasets.
 The higher the log-likelihood value, the better the model characterizing the data.
 So, in theory, the results between training and testing datasets should be similar, with the former performing better.

+## Libraries

+* `data.table` - for cleaning and aggregating data

+* `depmixS4` - for Hidden Markov Model functions

 ## Folder Structure